Infinite Banking Concept (IBC) in Canada

 5. Potential Estate Tax Benefits: The death benefit proceeds of a life insurance policy are generally not included in the insured’s taxable estate.
 This can be advantageous for estate planning purposes, as it can help mitigate potential estate tax liabilities.

-Is it true that well-known wealthy families use whole life insurance to preserve generational wealth?
+Is it true that well-known wealthy families use participating whole life insurance to preserve generational wealth?

 Several wealthy families have utilized participating whole life insurance as a strategy to create and preserve generational wealth.